Benjolyman/React-Concentration/README.md

 ## Usage

 1. Start server

 ```
 npm run dev
 ```

 2. access the application, typically through

 ```
  http://localhost:5173
 ```

-## Technologies/Frameworks Used
+## Technologies Used

     React: A JavaScript library for building user interfaces.
     JavaScript: The programming language used to build the game logic.